evilusean/Pysean/Sean/ProductSean/REAPER-Mania/!YT-GettingStarted-Notes.md

 # Why Reaper?-2024-12-15
 [Video](https://www.youtube.com/watch?v=PJrN23efnbw&ab_channel=REAPERMania)
+- **Go to Preferences > General > Select "Export Configuration”**.
+A checklist will appear.
+If you check all items, REAPER will export everything, giving you an exact replica of your current REAPER when you import this file into another instance. - for future sean, save a template somewhere and back it up, so I don't have to sink days into redoing the settings/configs again
 ##### What Reaper Does :
 Free.
 Open Source.
 Based. >150MB DL.
 Works on Linux.
 'sudo pacman -S reaper' That's it, no VM's, no docker containers, installed.